rapid7/metasploit-framework/documentation/modules/auxiliary/admin/hp/hp_ilo_create_admin_account.md

   **USERNAME**

   The username of the new administrator account.
-Defaults to msf_user
+Defaults to a random string.

   **PASSWORD**

   The password of the new administrator account.
-Defaults to msf_password
+Defaults to a random string.

 ## Scenarios